 - For severe diarrhea:

-- Adults and teenagers—At first, the dose is 5 milligrams (mg) (2 teaspoonfuls) three or four times a day.
-Then, the dose is usually 5 mg (2 teaspoonfuls) once a day, as needed.
+- Adults—At first, the dose is 5 milligrams (mg) (2 teaspoonfuls) three or four times a day.
+Then, your doctor may decrease your dose to 5 mg (2 teaspoonfuls) once a day, as needed.

 - For oral dosage form (tablets):

-- Adults and teenagers—At first, the dose is 5 mg (2 tablets) three or four times a day.
-Then, the dose is usually 5 mg (2 tablets) once a day, as needed.
+- Adults and children 13 years of age and older—At first, the dose is 5 milligrams (mg) (2 tablets) four times a day.
+Then, your doctor may decrease your dose to 5 mg (2 tablets) once a day, as needed.

 If you miss a dose of this medicine, take it as soon as possible.
 However, if it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not double doses.